 Documentation disclosing whether any individual named in the application have past or present business interests in Other Jurisdictions;

 Documentation detailing the amounts and sources of capital resources available to the applicant from any individual or entity that will be contributing capital resources to the applicant for purposes of establishing or operating the identified MTC for each License applied for.
-If any person or entity contributing initial capital, either in cash or in kind, would be classified as a Person or Entity Having Direct or Indirect Control, in exchange for the initial capital, they must also be listed pursuant to 935 CMR 501.101(1)(a)1.
+If any person or entity contributing initial capital, either in cash or in kind, would be classified as a Person or Entity Having Direct or Indirect Control, in exchange for the initial capital, they shall also be listed pursuant to 935 CMR 501.101(1)(a)1.
 Information submitted shall be subject to review and verification by the Commission as a component of the application process.
 Required documentation shall include:

 The proper name of any individual or registered business name of any entity;

-The street address, provided however, that the address shall not be a post office box;
+The street address, provided however, that the address may not be a post office box;

 The primary telephone number;